google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/save-data/index.md

 this](https://css-tricks.com/help-users-save-data/#article-header-id-0) with
 relatively little configuration.

-You could also extend this concept to CSS `background-image`s by simply adding a class to the `<html>` element:
+You could also extend this concept to CSS `background-image` properties by simply adding a class to the `<html>` element:

 ```php
 <html class="<?php if ($saveData === true): ?>save-data<?php endif; ?>">